The coinage of Apollonia and Dyrrhachium:

 Contents of this page

-The mint in Dyrrhachium was closed down after the civil was in 49/48 B.C.
-Apollonia poduced the Apollo denar series, and after this, when the Roman republic developed into the Roman empire, this town minted several bronze coins in the name of several Roman emperors, wives, and sons, in the contemporary standard of the Roman small change.
+The final period of the Greek-Illyrian coin production is during the Roman imperial era, when Apollonia belonged to Macedonia provincia and produced bronze coins in the name of several Roman emperors, wives, and sons; in the mathching standard of the Roman small change.
 Ususally, the emperor's or his relatives' head, bust, or standig figure.
-The reverse displays various devices: deities, on the reverse: cornucopia, tripod, temple, emperor on horseback, Apollo sitting and playing harp, or (seldom) the three nymphs dancing around the fire of the Nymphaeum.
+The reverse displays various devices: deities, cornucopia, tripod, temple, emperor on horseback, Apollo sitting and playing harp, or (seldom) the three nymphs dancing.
 The legends are in Greek on both sides.
 The obverse shows the name and titles of the displayed person; the reverse points at the Illyrian origin of the coin by the ethnic attribute AΠOΛΛΩNIATAN, in this spelling.

 These coins are rare, usually in bad condition (worn, and/or heavily corroded).
-Ceka's first book (in Albanian)1 describes a lot different pieces; but the richest, developing, and online available source is the Roman Provincial Coinage2.
+Ceka's first book (in Albanian)1 describes a lot different pieces; but the richest, developing, and online available source is the Roman Provincial Coinage Online2.

-Fractions and multiples of the as were minted: quadrans (quarter as), semis (half as), as, dupondius (double as).
-Most probably, the coins were hand-struck using hinged dies thus keeping the obverse/reverse axis 6h or 12 hr. like in other mints of the empire.
+Fractions and multiples of the as were minted: quadrans (quarter as), semis (half as), as, dupondius (double as) and sestertius.
+Most probably, the coins were hand-struck using hinged dies thus keeping the obverse/reverse axis 6 h or 12 h like in the other mints of the empire.

 This is a chronological list of emperors from whom provincial issues minted in Apollonia are known: